 Meat Box

-- Where: 31 Andrea Papandreu Street, Chania
+• Where: 31 Andrea Papandreou Street, Chania

 If you’re looking for a great burger or are in the mood for a hot dog, this is the place to hit.
 Also, open until late in the night, check their Chili Burger if you like spicy food.

 I love their PacMan sandwich, it comes with double meat, double cheddar, double bacon, onion, and a fried egg on top.
-They have menus with fries and a drink too.
-They have a menu sauce that is crazy delicious.

 Meat Box’s Cheesus burger is the apotheosis of burgers: Three burgers, Jack Daniel’s sauce, triple everything, and fries with local cheese grated on top.